rtmigo/xrandom_dart/README.md

 `Xoshiro128pp.nextRaw32()` with seed `(1, 2, 3, 4)` is exactly the same as the [C99 code](https://prng.di.unimi.it/xoshiro128plusplus.c) will produce with the same seed.

-The `double` values will also be exactly the same as if the `uint64_t` type was converted to `double` in C99 by unsafe pointer conversion.
+The `double` values will also be exactly the same as if the `uint64_t` type was converted to `double_t` in C99 by unsafe pointer conversion.
 There are no pointers or unsafe conversions in Dart.
 But `double`s are the same type, and their random values will be the same.